banwarp/benton_epi/covid19/scripts/schoolScripts/00schoolReadme.md

     schoolWeek = rep(schoolWeek,NnumTrials),                 # Indicator for school week: 1 = week, 0 = weekend
     schoolTerm = rep(schoolTerm,NnumTrials),                 # Indicator for school term: 1 = school term, 0 = break
     noQuarantine = rep(noQuarantine,NnumTrials),             # Indicator for classroom level quarantine: 1 = no quarantine, 0 = quarantine
-    infectionTimer = rep(0,NnumTrials),                      # Timer for length that at least one infection is present in node quarTimer = rep(0,NnumTrials),                           # Timer for length of quarantine quarCounter = rep(0,NnumTrials),                         # Counter for number of quarantine events preDetectSuccess = rep(preDetectSuccess,NnumTrials),     # Probability of detecting a pre-symptomatic individual
+    quarTimer = rep(0,NnumTrials),                           # Timer for length of quarantine
+    quarCounter = rep(0,NnumTrials),                         # Counter for number of quarantine events preDetectSuccess = rep(preDetectSuccess,NnumTrials),     # Probability of detecting a pre-symptomatic individual